compnerd/swift-win32/README.md

 %CD%\build\bin\UICatalog.exe
 ```

+Following environment variables should be set/adjusted before run the above commands (the shown paths assume that you use compiler from the official swift installers from [swift.org](https://www.swift.org/download/)).

+- `SDKROOT`

+  This should be the path to the Windows Platform SDK from the Swift library.

+  Command Prompt: `set SDKROOT=C:\Library\Developer\Platforms\Windows.platform\Developer\SDKs\Windows.sdk;%PATH%`

+- `PATH`

+  The `PATH` environment variables needs to be extended that cmake can find the swift compiler.
+This is only required when this is not already the case.
+When you type `where swiftc` and see no path to swiftc the following command is required.

+  Command Prompt: `set PATH=C:\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;%PATH%`

+- Visual Studio compiler toolchain

+  The cmake commands use the `mt` tool which require a fully bootstrapped compiler environment.
+You can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu or call `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat` in the command prompt.

 ### Swift Package Manager

 Building this project with swift-package-manager is supported although CMake is recommended for ease.
 The Swift Package Manager based build is required for code completion via SourceKit-LSP.
 It also allows for the use of Swift/Win32 in other applications using SPM.
 In order to use SPM to build this project additional post-build steps are required to use the demo applications.